Andrea-vicari/Deploy-Mern-API-Render/README.md

 * MERN Full Stack Project
 * Users registration made with BCrypt and JWT web Token
 * Server built with Node.js and Express.js, Mongoose and MongoDB as database
+* A demo DrumPad is present with 15 keys with sounds
-* User can CUSTOMIZE its own keyboard choosin' between a list of MP3
+* User can CUSTOMIZE its own keyboard choosin' between a list of 30 tracks for each key
-* Trainers can see all users, insert workouts and approve workouts
-* Users can check its workout and register the date of the execution
-* Users can check its past workouts approved by the trainer
+* Each Track shows BPM and genre in order to create a full customized keyboard

 ## Technologies
 * Node.js